 The message that obesity is unhealthy is drilled into our heads.
-We see reports on the news and watch shows like NBC’s The Biggest Loser (and the commercials that air during it, which are often filled with diet pills and exercise programs), and the resounding message is this: “Drop the weight;" “Get healthy;" “Being fat is no good."
+We see reports on the news, watch shows like The Biggest Loser, scrutinize celebrities as they struggle with gains and losses, and the resounding message is this: “Drop the weight.
+Being fat is no good."

-In fact, new studies shed light on a subgroup of obesity, called metabolically healthy obesity (MHO), in which obese individuals do not demonstrate an increased risk for developing negative health issues often associated with obesity, such as metabolic syndrome or cardiovascular disease Metabolically healthy obesity: definitions, determinants and clinical implications.
-Phillips C.M., Reviews in Endocrine & Metabolic Disorders.
-2013 Sep;14(3):219-27 .
-While researchers work to better understand this type of obesity, recognizing that obesity is a nuanced condition with a diverse set of possible outcomes may lead to new ways in which we treat obesity and even think about what it means to be obese.
+In fact, recent research sheds light on a subgroup of obesity, called metabolically healthy obesity (MHO), in which obese individuals do not show an increased risk for negative health issues often associated with obesity, such as metabolic syndrome or cardiovascular disease.Metabolically healthy obesity: definitions, determinants and clinical implications.
+Phillips CM.
+Reviews in endocrine & metabolic disorders, 2014, Apr.;14(3):1573-2606.
+As researchers work to better understand MHO, one thing is clear: Obesity is a nuanced condition with a diverse set of possible outcomes.

-It seems that age and body-fat distribution might play a role in determining who is more likely to be metabolically healthy: One study found that sustained metabolic health in obese individuals was more likely to happen to those under 40 and those whose fat distribution was centered less on the waist Diabetes and cardiovascular disease outcomes in the metabolically healthy obese phenotype: a cohort study.
-Appleton S.L., Seaborn C.J., Visvanathan R., et. al., Diabetes Care.
-2013 Aug;36(8):2388-94. doi: 10.2337/dc12-1971.
-Epub 2013 Mar 14 .
-In contrast, excess fat around the stomach can contribute to metabolic syndrome, a collection of factors that increases the risk for health problems like diabetes, stroke, and heart disease.
+Age and body-fat distribution may play a role in determining who is more likely to be metabolically healthy: One study found that sustained metabolic health in obese individuals was more likely to happen to those under 40 and those whose fat was not on the waist.Diabetes and cardiovascular disease outcomes in the metabolically healthy obese phenotype: a cohort study.
+Appleton SL, Seaborn CJ, Visvanathan R. Diabetes care, 2013, Mar.;36(8):1935-5548.
+In contrast, excess fat around the abdomen can contribute to metabolic syndrome, a collection of risk factors that increases the likelihood for diabetes, stroke, and heart disease.

 It may be that the amount of fat on an individual’s body matters less than the type of fat and how it’s distributed.